 Appropriately automated, paperless workflows improve access to and quality of data for decisions.
 Connecting siloed data pools into integrated enterprise-level data lakes enables technology executives to create a single, near real-time view of customer intent, underpinning efforts to implement advanced analytics to predict and meet market demand.

-Though the impetus for creating a data-driven organisation waned in 2020 due to a need to prioritise near-term tactical plays, CIOs across Australia and New Zealand are again embracing the imperative to consume proprietary customer insights as essential fuel for growth.
+Though the impetus for creating a data-driven organisation waned due to a need to prioritise near-term tactical plays, CIOs across Australia and New Zealand are again embracing the imperative to consume proprietary customer insights as essential fuel for growth.

 Technology executives are expanding focus and funding for the fundamental components required to identify and act on emergent trends.
 Respectively, advanced analytics and data integration receive higher priority at 57% and 53% of businesses than before the pandemic.

 Yet budget allocation is a tale of two investments.
 Whereas 19% are allocating more to probe datasets for insight, only 9% expect to increase spending on pre-processing the raw data for analysis.